kew222/Self-Targeting-Spacer-Searcher/README.md

 ### Workflow

-In order to find STSs, STSS goes through the following steps (described in more detail in: **PUBLICATION HERE**):
+In order to find STSs, STSS goes through the following steps (described in more detail in: _Systematic discovery of natural CRISPR-Cas12 inhibitors_):

 1. Gathers genomes (either provided or by searching NCBI)
 2. Uses the CRISPR Recogition Tool (CRT; Bland, C. et al. CRISPR Recognition Tool (CRT): a tool for automatic detection of clustered regularly interspaced palindromic repeats.
 BMC Bioinformatics 8, 209–8 (2007)) to identify CRISPR arrays